-Section 1: The Officers of this organization shall, hereafter identified and included in the “Executive Committee,” be President, 1st Vice President, 2nd Vice President, Treasurer, Secretary, and Parliamentarian.
+Section 1: The Officers of this organization shall, hereafter identified and included in the “Executive Committee,” be President, 1st Vice President-Volunteers, Vice President-Internal Fundraising, Vice President-Community Partnerships, Vice President-Hospitality, Vice President-Communications, Treasurer, Secretary, and Parliamentarian.
 Each office may be filled by two persons serving in a cooperative capacity if recommended in advance by the Executive Committee to the Nominating Committee.

 Section 2: These officers shall be elected every year at a spring Meeting no later than April.
 Their term of office shall begin immediately after the May Meeting.

 Section 3: A nominee or nominees for each office shall be found by the Nominating Committee.
 The Chairperson and all members of the Nominating Committee shall be appointed by the President(s).

 (A) The Committee shall be as representative of the school population as is possible, and consist of five (5) Members, including parents, the Principal or Principal’s Designee, and Faculty Representative.